Import Terraform Configuration

 full SHA256 container ID.

-Note: The ID accepted by terraform import
+The ID terraform import

-imported to Terraform.
+in the provider documentation for the resource you wish to import.
 For this example, consult the Docker provider

 documentation.